Grade Appeal Information

 - In the event that the appeals committee recommends changing a grade, the faculty member is urged to consider the recommendation but is not obligated to follow it.

-- If the student is still not satisfied after the departmental process described above, he or she may appeal to the Education Policy Committee of the College of Arts and Sciences, according to College and University quidelines.
+- If the student is still not satisfied after the departmental process described above, he or she may appeal to the Education Policy Committee of the College of Arts and Sciences, according to college and university guidelines.

 Our Campus.
 Otherwise Known as Omaha.